—My Child Makes me ANGRY…really?— (Blog Share)

 This language is also a dead end in terms of building healthy relationships or solving problems togethers.
 The aim of blaming is to end a conversation, not to begin a dialogue.
 Blaming is meant to condemn someone not to cooperate with them.
 How can we be so surprised when children don’t willingly want to share their lives or cooperate with us as they grow.

-Lastly, It stops us from growing as parents and individuals.
+👉👉👉Lastly, It stops us from growing as parents and individuals.
 If you make someone else responsible for your problems, personal growth becomes impossible, a dead end…because it’s them you has to change and not you.

 But, here is the real downside to all of this.
 The healthy development, the mental and emotional health of your child can suffer.
 If blamed enough, children internalize some unfortunate and hurtful messages like these:

 “You are responsible for the way I feel”